Ruknuddin Barbak Shah: Early life and ascension

-Barbak was born into an aristocratic Bengali Muslim Sunni family known as the Ilyas Shahi dynasty that had founded the Bengal Sultanate in 1352 CE.
-Despite his family's long presence in the region, Barbak's ancestors were of Sistani origin, hailing from what is now eastern Iran and southern Afghanistan.
-His father, Sultan Nasiruddin Mahmud Shah, ruled Bengal for over twenty years.
+Barbak was born into the aristocratic Bengali Muslim Sunni Ilyas Shahi dynasty, which founded the Bengal Sultanate in 1352 CE.
+Although the dynasty had long been established in Bengal, its founder, Ilyas Shah, claimed to be of partial Sistani origin.
+Sistan is a historical region spanning present-day eastern Iran and southern Afghanistan.
+Barbak's father, Sultan Nasiruddin Mahmud Shah, ruled the Bengal Sultanate for over twenty years.

 During his father's reign, Barbak served as the governor of Satgaon (Arsah Sajla Mankhbad).
 During his governorship in 1455, Ulugh Ajmal Khan erected a inscription at Zafar Khan Ghazi Mosque in Tribeni.
 Barbak inherited the throne of the country in 1459 CE, after his father's death.

 Reign

 The Majidbaria Shahi Mosque, built during Barbak Shah's reign, is the first mosque and brick building in the Bakla (Barisal) region.

 In 1459, Barbak upgraded Mahisantosh into a mint town known as Barbakabad.
 This acquisition helped his kingdom extended to the Buriganga river in north.
 In 1474, he re-established his authority in Chittagong.
 The extent of Barbak Shah's kingdom can be discovered through various inscriptions commemorating the construction of jame mosques and royal gates across Malda, Rajshahi, Rangpur, Chittagong, Dhaka, Sylhet, Mymensingh and for the first time, Barisal.

 Barbak Shah was a patron of Bengali and Persian literature.
 During his time Zainuddin wrote his Rasul Bijay and Ibrahim Qawwam Faruqi composed a Persian lexicon Farhang-i-Ibrahim (known as Sharafnamah).
 Raimukuta Brhaspati Mishra, Maladhar Basu, Krittibas Ojha and Kuladhar were the most noted Hindu scholars that time.